-Captivating is the word that best describes the Madison and it makes its inaugural appearance for women at the Tokyo Olympic Games while for the men the race returns after being dropped the past two Olympiads.
+Captivating is the word that best describes the Madison and it made its inaugural appearance for women in the lead-up to the Tokyo Olympic Games while for the men the race returned after being dropped the past two Olympiads.

 Dating back more than 125 years, the Madison was named for the venue at which the discipline originated, Madison Square Garden in New York.
 It was included in the Olympic Games only three times, between 2000 to 2008, but was offered only for men.

 Many countries look to pair an endurance or time trial specialist with a true sprinter, creating a team strategy to gain a lap on the field for maximum points.
 The UCI has included the men’s Madison at the Track World Championships since 1995, while the women have competed for the rainbow jersey since 2016.